 Medicare Advantage (HMO & PPO)

-Medicare Advantage plans (AARP Secure Horizons, Anthem, Blue Shield and Aetna) are typically HMO and PPO plans depending on your County of residence.
-And usually have a $0 monthly premium which includes the Medicare Part D Rx plan at no additional cost to you.
-The Annual Open-Enrollment is from October 15 to December 7.
+Medicare Advantage plans (Anthem, Blue Shield, Aetna and UnitedHealthcare) are typically HMO with a few PPO plans depending on your County of residence.
+Most HMO’s have a $0 monthly premium which includes the Medicare Part D Rx plan at no additional cost to you.
+The Annual Open-Enrollment period started October 15 and ends December 7.